Kunnathoor Padi: History

-Festival Details
+Annual Festival

-During the festival season, a temporary Madappura is erected, called Sreekovil, in the middle of the forest.
-There is a glade and a cave in the middle of the forest.
-On the west side of the Madappura is a stone, a rock stand and a mud platform.
-On each side of the cave there is a palm tree.
-On the north side, there is a spring called Thiruvankadavu.
-Beyond that is Aadipadi.
+During the annual festival season, a temporary Sreekovil (sanctum sanctorum) known as the Madappura is erected in a forest clearing.
+This site features a natural glade and a central cave, flanked on either side by a palm tree.
+On the west of the Madappura is a stone, a rock stand, and a mud platform.
+To the north lies a natural spring called Thiruvankadavu, beyond which is Aadipadi.

-Thanthries do the purifying rituals (Sudhi, Pasudanam, Punyaham, Ganapati homam and Bhagavathiseva).
-The Malayirakkal (invoking) of Sri Muthappan is done by Puralimala.
-In all other madappuras, this is done by Kunnathurpadi.
+The Thanthris (chief priests) perform the purification rituals, which include Sudhi, Pasudanam, Punyaham, Ganapati homam, and Bhagavathiseva.
+The Malayirakkal (invocation ritual) of Sree Muthappan is conducted by the Puralimala temple authorities, contrasting with other madappuras where the ritual is typically performed by Kunnathoor Padi priests themselves.

-Thiruvappana and Vellattam do not appear simultaneously in the padi as in many other Sree Muthappan centres.
+Unlike most other Sree Muthappan centers, the Thiruvappana and Vellattam (the two ritualized deity personifications) do not appear simultaneously at the Padi.

-The festival at Padi lasts from the month of Dhanu to Makaram (mid-December to mid-January).
+The festival commences in the Malayalam month of Dhanu and concludes in Makaram (falling between mid-December to mid-January).